How to Write an Ice Cream Shop Business Plan [10-Step Template]

 When people think of ice cream, they probably don’t see dollar signs – making an ice cream shop business plan attractive to investors with lots of portfolio options is a unique challenge that a detailed and attractive business plan can help you to meet.

-First, place yourself in the ice cream shop – are you a distant owner, the store’s general manager, research and development team or some combination of ice cream confectioner and financier?
+First, place yourself in the ice cream shop – are you a distant business owner, the store’s general manager, market research and development team or some combination of ice cream maker and financier?
 Then, provide information about the roles you will need to fill and how you will fill and organize those workers.

 It’s likely that you will have a relatively small team at your ice cream shop, even if you expand beyond just ice cream and other frozen treats.
 Consider writing about the employees you will hire and what kind of jobs you will be providing.

-Ice cream, shakes, frozen yogurt, gelato, sorbet, sundaes, ice cream cakes – ice cream shops offer a wide range of sweet frozen treats, and the range of desserts and flavors that you will offer in your shop is your opportunity to showcase your creativity.
+Ice cream, shakes, frozen yogurt, gelato, sorbet, sundaes, ice cream cakes – ice cream shops offer a wide range of sweet frozen treats, and the range of desserts and unique flavors that you will offer in your shop is your opportunity to showcase your creativity and pricing.

 You might include information about whether you will sell ice cream from a local vendor or make your own, and what kind of traditional or experimental flavors and serving methods you will feature.
 Is there a consistent theme for your menu or iconic custom flavors that you will offer seasonally?
 Will you offer drinks like Italian soda, or even some savory snacks for those without a sweet tooth?